siesta-project/flos/Docs/source/content/tutorials.rst

   (3) Save the Mesh and Enegy then increase the Mesh cutoff and Run siesta with new mesh (``siesta.state == siesta.MOVE``) and (user defined function)
   (4) If reach to last mesh write Mesh cutoff vs Energy in file (``siesta.state == siesta.ANALYSIS``)

-For optimizing our mesh We may need 3 values:
+For optimizing our mesh we may need 3 values:

  (1) cutoff_start
  (2) cutoff_end
  (3) cutoff_step

 To do so we have these lines in our script: ::

+   -- Load the FLOS module
+   local flos = require "flos"

    local cutoff_start = 150.
    local cutoff_end = 650.
    local cutoff_step = 50.

-   -- Load the FLOS module
-   local flos = require "flos"

    -- Create array of cut-offs
    local cutoff = flos.Array.range(cutoff_start, cutoff_end, cutoff_step)